ASTR 1210 (O'Connell) Study Guide

 Uranus nor Neptune had been discovered.
 So, the elongated orbit of

 Halley's Comet plunged it into a completely mysterious outer realm

 that offered the possibility of many discoveries yet to come.

 - Highly elliptical, but (unlike planets and asteroids),

 lying at all angles to the ecliptic plane.

 the Oort Cloud (~spherical, enormous, ~ 50,000 AU) and the

-Kuiper Belt (more flattened, centered on ecliptic plane, ~ 50
+Kuiper Belt (more flattened, centered on the ecliptic plane, ~ 50